 If you want to create a post, just click on "create".
 The editor is also the Gutenberg editor, as described above in the pages section.

-You will also find the setting "Categories" under the item posts.
+Under the item "Posts" you will also find the setting "Categories".
 Here you can sort your posts and assign them to different topics you want to blog about.
-When choosing a category, I recommend that you use less rather than more.
-Of course you can change categories later.
-However, you should consider carefully which categories you want to use.
-Because if the category is part of your URLs (see my explanation above about permalinks), the links will change when you change a category.
-In this case you should set up redirects so that your old links aren't broken.
+When choosing a category, I recommend that you tend to use fewer.
+Of course, you can change categories later.
+However, you should think carefully about which categories you want to use.
+Because if the category is part of your URLs (see my explanation above about permalinks), the links will also change when you change a category.
+In this case, you should set up redirects so that your old links don't lead nowhere.

-The categories are clickable and have their own URL, such as this page from the category "Online Marketing".
-So your visitors can view and read all posts from a certain category.
+The categories of your site are clickable and have their own URL, like for example this site of the category "Online Marketing".
+This way, your visitors can view and read all posts of a certain category.

-You can certainly use tags in abundance and they are individual to each blog post.
-While a post is usually only assigned one category, it can have several tags (also known as "hashtags") Tags are clickable and have their own URL, such as this subpage with the tag "WooCommerce".
+Keywords are welcome to be used in a larger number and are individual per blog post.
+While a post is usually only assigned to one category, it can have several keywords.
+Keywords are also called "tags" or "hashtags".
+Keywords are also clickable and have their own URL, such as this subpage with the tag "WooCommerce".

 Categories versus tags

 What's the difference?
-In short: categories are topics on your blog and tags are the specific keywords for them.
-For example, if you have a travel blog, the categories would be tour, city trip and on the sea.
+In short: Categories are topics of your blog.
+Keywords are then the specific keywords for them.
+For example, if you have a travel blog, then the categories would be round trip, city break, and at sea.
 These categories apply to the entire blog.
-If you are writing a post about a journey with the cruise line Aida, the category might be "on the sea" and the related keywords might be Aida, Mediterranean, vacation, sun and ship.
+If you now write a post about a trip with the Aida, the category might be "at sea" and the associated keywords for example Aida, Mediterranean, vacation, sun and ship.